-A major early port for products from the Caribbean, New Orleans was also home to a significant community of Creoles, a term that originally denoted locals with Spanish and French blood, including free people of color.
+A major early port for products from the Caribbean, New Orleans was also home to a significant community of Creoles, a term that originally denoted locals with Spanish and French blood.
 Over time, the term has morphed to include persons of mixed ethnicity, often with Caribbean, African and Native American bloodlines.
-Yet its early ties to France are perhaps the strongest influence, as evidenced by the ubiquitous fleur de lis signet that is synonymous with the original French Quarter, not to mention the Super Bowl-winning Saints.
-The French Quarter, with its cobblestone streets and Creole cottages laced with ironwork, is the heart and soul of the town to this day.
+Yet its early ties to France are perhaps the strongest influence, as evidenced by the ubiquitous fleur-de-lis signet synonymous with the original French Quarter, not to mention the NFL's New Orleans Saints.
+The French Quarter, with its cobblestone streets and Creole cottages laced with ironwork, is the heart and soul of the town.

 Yes, they speak English there, with an accent more Brooklyn than Southern.
 But New Orleanians have a vocabulary all their own.
 A few examples of N'Awlins speak:

-Dressed: the way to order your po'boy if you want it with the works.
+Dressed: the way to order your po'boy if you want it with the works: lettuce, tomato and mayo.

 Gris gris (gree gree): a voodoo spell or good luck charm.